zoisite-rb/zoisite-rb/guides/source/action_text_overview.md

 identifier to reference different classes of objects.

 When using this method, Action Text requires attachments to have a signed global ID (sgid).
-By default, all Active Record models in a Rails app mix in the `GlobalID::Identification` concern, so they can be resolved by a signed global ID and are therefore `ActionText::Attachable` compatible.
+By default, all Active Record models in a Zoisite app mix in the `GlobalID::Identification` concern, so they can be resolved by a signed global ID and are therefore `ActionText::Attachable` compatible.